1. Blog

 How do I make my cover letter stand out?

-While the writing is vitally important, never underestimate the importance of good design.
+Cover letter tips typically focus on the the writing, and rightfully so.
+But while the wording is vitally important, never underestimate the importance of good design.
 Your letter needs to look as good as it reads, so pay close attention to its visual appeal.

 Imagine that a recruiter has placed five cover letters side by side on a desk and is standing over them, comparing them visually without reading them.
 Will yours look better or worse than the others?

-The header is the most important part of the visual design, so choose very carefully.
-Use a professionally designed cover letter template and don’t just wing it.
+As noted already, the header is the most important visual design feature, so choose very carefully.
+Again, we recommend using a template; don’t just wing it.

 What information should NOT be included in a cover letter?

-You have a lot of work to do in just a few hundred words, so make every one count.
+You have a lot of work to do in just a few hundred words, so make every word count when writing your cover letter.
 Leave out your hobbies and interests, unless they are relevant to your ability to do your job.

 Avoid cliches like “I am a team player who thinks outside the box.”
 Avoid “fluff,” which is language that sounds fancy but says nothing.
-And do not start your letter by saying, “I am writing this letter to.…” or “Please consider this letter my application for.…” The reader can see you have written a letter, so you don’t need to mention it.
+And do not start your letter by saying, “I am writing this letter to …” or “Please consider this letter my application for …” The reader can see you've written a letter and know the reason why, so you don’t need to mention it.

-Do not start your letter by saying, “My name is….”
-Your name should already appear at the top and bottom, so there’s no mystery about what your name is.
+Do not start your cover letter by saying, “My name is … ” Your name should already appear in the header, so there’s no mystery to the reader.

 Key takeaways: